brandonnw/java-dungeonmania/Pair_Blog.md

 **Design**

+A key design option selected in our design was to leave EnemyGoal as a single class.
+Instead of splitting its sub-goals into their own unique classes, we will instead contain them in one EnemyGoal class.
+The reasoning for this is because despite EnemyGoal have sub-goals, the sub-goals are unique to the EnemyGoal.
+As a result, there is no beneficial purpose in splitting the sub-goals into their own classes.

 1. New Classes:
    - EnemyGoal: This class will inherit from Goal.java interface, and implement logic for enemy goal completion
        - Fields:
-           int target: This field will store the minimum number of enemies which needs to be defeated and is taken from the configuration. int numEnemiesDefeated: This field will store the number of enemies that have been defeated.
+           int target: This field will store the minimum number of enemies which needs to be defeated and is taken from the configuration.
        - Methods:
-           1. public EnemyGoal(int enemyGoal): This is a constructor which will allow the instance of the enemy goal to store the "target"
+           1. public EnemyGoal(int enemyGoal): This is a constructor which will allow the instance of the enemy goal to store the "target" number of enemies to be defeated from config.
            2. public boolean achieved(Game game): This method will check whether the minimum number of enemies required to be destroyed has been reached, and if all spawners are destroyed.
            3. public String toString(Game game)
-           4. void incrementDefeatedEnemies(): This method will increase the defeatedEnemiesCount when an enemy is defeated.

 2. Updating Existing Classes:
     - GoalFactory.java:
-        Update the createGoal method to recognize "enemies" in the goal JSON and create an instance of EnemyGoal with the required configuration value for enemy_goal
+        - Update the createGoal method to include a switch case which recognizes "enemies" in the goal JSON and create an instance of EnemyGoal with the required configuration value.

     - Game.java:
         New fields:
-            - private int enemiesDefeatedCount
+            - private int enemiesDefeatedCount: Tracks the number of enemies defeated New methods:
+            - public void incrementEnemiesDefeated(): Increases count when player defeats an enemy.
+            - public int getEnemiesDefeatedCount(): Returns the number of enemies the player has defeated.
+            - public int getSpawnerCount(): Returns the number of spawners remaining on the map.
-            - private int spawnersDestroyedCount;
+    - ZombieToastSpawner.java:
+        Updated method:
+            The interact method in ZombieToastSpawner was updated to include a line of code which actually now destroys (removes from map) spawners when a player interacts with it validly.

 **Changes after review**

-[Design review/Changes made]
+N/A

 **Test list**